Bruce Carroll

-Bruce Carroll (born December 5, 1953), is an American CCM singer and multi Grammy and Dove Award winning recording artist.
+Bruce Carroll is an American CCM singer and a recording artist.

 Biography

 Carroll first began performing in a trio with his siblings at age 12; he played folk music in various venues in and around Texas in the 1970s.
 In 1979 he became a born-again Christian and eventually moved to Nashville.
 Signing with Word Records, Carroll became a successful Christian music singer, releasing several albums which sold well in the genre and winning seven Dove Awards.
 Two of his recordings, The Great Exchange (1990) and Sometimes Miracles Hide (1992), won Grammy Awards for Best Southern Gospel, Country Gospel, or Bluegrass Gospel Album.